-Whether you send your kids to public school or home educate, you are ultimately responsible for raising your children.
-And parenting is hard work.
+Whether you send your kids to public school or home educate them, you are ultimately responsible for raising your children because you are their parents – and, parenting is hard work.
 As hard as that responsibility is, homeschooling makes parenting easier.

 - More time together for character training, Bible study, and meaningful conversations equal less chance for bitterness, grudges, or bad attitudes to grow or linger.

-- More opportunities to be intentional and attentive with your children in training & loving them, creating more of a bond and mutual respect between you all.
-Disagreements, disobediences, and hurt feelings can be worked out more thoroughly since you do not have many outside activities to hurry off to in the middle of it.
+- More opportunities to be intentional and attentive to your children in training & loving them, creating more of a bond and mutual respect between you all.
+Disagreements, disobedience, and hurt feelings can be worked out more thoroughly since you do not have many outside activities to hurry off to in the middle of it.

 - You gain more helpful hands when you teach your children necessary life skills and how to work as a family team.
 This also creates a positive attitude towards working hard as your children work alongside you and learn by example.

 - You can create your own schedule, routine, and stable home atmosphere.
 Security & routine are so important to children!

 - As you teach the older children the joy of learning, the younger children will be eager to start school, too!
 This actually makes adding more students to your homeschool super easy.

 Another big reason I encourage homeschooling as a family experience (no matter the parents’ education level) is that you learn with (or, just ahead of) your children.
 The most memorable example of this is when we used The Phonics Road for several years.

 - It was THE best language arts curriculum I have ever used.

 - It taught me while I taught my children.

 - It gave us a rich, purposeful experience together that we still cherish and talk about.